jeenicj97/90DaysOfDevOps/2026/day-32/day-32-volumes-networking.md

 5. Add some data, stop and remove the container
 6. Run a brand new container with the **same volume**
 7. Is the data still there?
+   > `Yes, data persists.
+As data lives in the Docker-managed volume and not in the container.`

+   > `Even if the container is deleted, the volume remains and so does data attached to it.`
    ```
    jeenicj@DESKTOP-BG3MAVI:~/day32$ docker stop postgres2
    postgres2